Part of the Cooking Cultures series

 *In this session, we will do both presentation/discussion and prepare foods with demo/cook along*

 *For presentation/discussion only, please join us in the 2 pm session.*

 Contact email@example.com with questions.

 Southeastern Pennsylvania is the perfect place to taste and savor many early and lasting influences on the foods we grow, harvest and eat.
-In six weekly workshops, we sample some of Pennsylvania’s heritage groups via their food and gardening traditions.
+In five weekly workshops, we sample some of Pennsylvania’s heritage groups via their food and gardening traditions.
 After each session participants can access additional recipes and resources to explore our culinary heritage.Follow along if you wish.
 In each session, the host will create 1-2 simple dishes that can be created with supplies from your own larder.

 Feb 2: Pennsylvania German Foodways in the Delaware Valley

-Feb 9: The Influence of French Cooks and Cuisines in the Delaware Valley
+Feb 9: Influence of French Cooks and Cuisines in the Delaware Valley

 Feb 23: Women in the Kitchen: The birth of Domestic Science in the Delaware Valley.